Bloggbild för: 7 Smart Tips for a Stronger Body and Mind

 • 2 handfuls of baby spinach

-• 2 capsules of camu camu extract (open the capsules and pour in)
+• 2 capsules camu camu extract (open the capsules and pour in)

-• 1 tsp barley grass juice powder or wheatgrass juice powder or other green superfood
+• 1 tsp wheatgrass juice – or wheatgrass juice powder or other lovely green

 • 5 dl water

-Peel and scoop out the flesh from the kiwis and avocado.
-Place with the remaining ingredients in a blender and mix until creamy.
+Cut the kiwis and avocado in half and scoop out the flesh.
+Add together with the remaining ingredients to a blender and blend to a creamy consistency.
 Drink for breakfast or as a snack.

 2. Adaptogens for strength and balance

 There is a class of herbs called adaptogens, which means they help the body adapt to both physical and mental challenges.
-Adaptogens have been used by cultures in different parts of the world for thousands of years.
+Adaptogens have been used by all cultures in different parts of the world for thousands of years.
 In our time, we have access to the world's most powerful herbs of this kind.
-We at Glimja regularly consume adaptogens and see it as essential for optimal health and longevity.
+We at Glimja gladly take adaptogens and see it as a prerequisite for feeling our best and living as long as we can.

-3. Home remedies when viruses and bacteria strike
+3. Home pharmacy when viruses and bacteria strike

-When a cold hits, whether it's you or someone else in the family, it's good to have natural supplements and herbs on hand that can shorten recovery time and alleviate symptoms.
-Some of our favorites are garlic, olive leaf extract, oregano oil, elderberry, vitamin C, vitamin D, and zinc.
+When a cold does strike, for you or someone else in the family, it's good to have natural supplements and herbs on hand that can shorten the recovery time and relieve symptoms in the meantime.
+Some of our favorites are garlic, olive leaf extract, oregano oil, elderberry, vitamin C, vitamin D and zinc.

 4. Sleep

 Sleeping is super important for our immune system.
-During the night, all the body's systems cleanse and recover, which increases our chances of resisting viruses, bacteria, and stress during the day.
+During the night, all the body's systems cleanse and recover, which increases the chances of resisting viruses, bacteria and stress during the day.

 Perhaps the most important thing for the immune system is regular and joyful movement.